 Although more tender than beef, pork is also a good candidate for being cooked sous vide style.
-Many cuts of pork are a lot leaner and tend to become dry and overcooked with traditional cooking methods.
-Other parts which may have more fat may also have more collagen needing longer cooking time.
+Many cuts of pork are a lot leaner so tend to become dry and overcooked with traditional cooking methods.
+Other parts which may have more fat may also have more collagen needing a longer cooking time.
 In the end, it may also result in a dry piece of pork with fewer flavors.

 Whether you are planning to cook pork roast, pork chops, pulled pork or even ribs sous vide can help achieve perfect doneness without any of the problems mentioned earlier.
 The sous vide process uses slow cooking with low temperatures so pork reaches the right internal temperature to kill bacteria and cook it.
 At the same time, the lower temperature locks in moisture and flavor from the meat.

-Overcooking pork is also avoided the since temperatures are kept lowing maintaining the internal temperature preventing the meat from cooking after the process.
+Overcooking pork is also avoided since temperatures are kept lowing maintaining the internal temperature preventing the meat from cooking after the process.
 Additionally, the pork obtains a nice pink color rather than a pale off-white.
 This is due to the use of a vacuum pack where no oxidation occurs, allowing the meat to retain its color.

 Pork cooked sous vide style can be seasoned with desired ingredients before the slow cooking process to help lock in flavors.
 It may also be cooked with basic seasoning and finished with various sauces or mixed into dishes.
 Prepped pork may also be kept in the vacuum pack and stored for future use.